MBerka/postman-docs/src/pages/docs/api-governance/configurable-rules/configuring-api-governance-rules.md

     <img alt="Add workspaces to a workspace group" src="https://assets.postman.com/postman-docs/v10/api-governance-add-workspaces-to-group-v10-21.jpg"/>

-1. Select **Add Rules**, then select the checkboxes next to the governance rules you want to add.
+1. Select **Add Rules**, then select the checkboxes next to the governance rules you want to turn on.
 You can search for governance rules by rule name, and filter them by severity and source.

     <img alt="Turn individual rules on and off" src="https://assets.postman.com/postman-docs/v10/api-governance-turn-rules-on-off-v10-21.jpg"/>

 1. Select **Review Changes**.
 1. Review your changes, then select **Apply Changes** to confirm.
-Rules added to the workspace group will be applied to the added workspaces.
+Rules turned on for the workspace group will be applied to the added workspaces.

 To edit the workspaces added to a workspace group, select an existing workspace group, then select **Edit** under **Workspaces**.
 To add workspaces, select the checkboxes next to the workspaces.
 To remove workspaces, clear the checkboxes next to the workspaces.